How to buy Ocado shares (OCDO)

 If neither of these options appeal to you, then you can find a variety of other ways to invest in OCDO stock on this page.
-If, however, you’re ready to buy Ocado shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above and sign up.

 With the wide variety of online brokers available these days, it can be hard to figure out which is the best service to go with.
 Our comparison table and in-depth reviews can help you cut through the noise, but by and large these are the aspects you should be considering when selecting a broker: